 - A sore throat from post nasal dip

-Our sinuses and teeth are connected to one another.
-Therefore, a sinus infection can cause tooth pain, and a dental infection may cause sinus inflammation.
-A sinus infection that is recurring or lasting over eight weeks would be considered a chronic infection that may require medical assistance.
+Our sinuses and teeth connect to one another.
+Therefore, a sinus infection can cause tooth pain.
+Likewise, a dental infection may cause sinus inflammation.
+A sinus infection that is recurring or lasts over eight weeks would be a chronic infection that may require medical assistance.

 Why does sinusitis cause toothache?

-There a close proximity between the maxillary sinus and the teeth particularly the canines, the lateral incisors, and the premolars.
+There is close proximity between the maxillary sinus and the teeth, particularly the canines, the lateral incisors, and the premolars.
 The tooth roots are going to come in right in the sinus.
 At the base of the sinus lies the trigeminal nerve which is responsible for facial sensations and motor functions like biting and chewing.
-So, if there is an inflammation in that sinus, it can be felt in the teeth despite them being perfectly healthy.
+So, if there is an inflammation in that sinus, one can feel it in the teeth despite them being perfectly healthy.

-How can you know if your toothache is due to your sinusitis?
+How can you know if your toothache is due to sinusitis?

 There some ways, like bending or tilting your head or walking up and down, for you to check if your pain is due to sinusitis or something else.
 A worsening tooth pain may mean a result of a sinus infection.
-However, it is best to check with a medical professional like an ear, nose, and throat doctor for the right diagnosis of the issue.
+However, it is best to check with a medical professional like an ear, nose, and throat doctor for the right diagnosis.

-When deciding if your toothache is from oral-related issues or sinusitis, it’s essential to keep the sinusitis treatments in mind: apple cider vinegar, nasal sprays, antibiotics (in some cases), humidifiers, and decongestants.
+When deciding if your toothache is from oral-related issues or sinusitis, it’s essential to keep the sinusitis treatments in mind.
+These include apple cider vinegar, nasal sprays, antibiotics (in some cases), humidifiers, and decongestants.

-It is also imperative to note, that because our sinuses and teeth are interconnected, an infection in one can trigger an infection in another, especially if the patient is immunocompromised due to age or general health.
+It is also imperative to note that because our sinuses and teeth are interconnected, an infection in one can trigger an infection in another.
+This is especially true if the patient is immunocompromised due to age or general health.

-One dealing with sinusitis often has fungus or bacteria present in their body that can transfer over to the mouth to increase risks of cavities and other dental problems that could become a danger and expensive to treat.
+One dealing with sinusitis often has fungus or bacteria present in their body that can transfer to the mouth.
+As a result, this can increase risks of cavities and other dental problems that could become dangerous and expensive to treat.

-Likewise, dealing with dental problems can transfer plaque and bacteria through the body and various organs to trigger other bodily infections, including sinusitis.
+Likewise, dealing with dental problems can transfer plaque and bacteria through the body and various organs.
+Thus, this may trigger other bodily infections including sinusitis.

-It is essential that all health problems are tended to through all parts of your body, to reduce the chances of a domino effect of issues.
+It is essential that all health problems are tended to through all parts of your body.
+This can reduce the chances of a domino effect of health issues.